 If you need to get a TWIA policy, be sure you get coverage in advance of the Texas hurricane season, as it's not uncommon for insurance companies to put a moratorium on coverage in advance of a tropical storm.

 Homeowners insurance does not cover water damage caused by flooding in Texas or any of the other 49 states.
-So if your house is one of the approximately 700,000 in Texas at extreme risk of flooding, you’ll want to consider purchasing flood insurance.
-The average cost of flood insurance in Texas through the National Flood Insurance Program is $676 per year,making the Lone Star State one of the cheapest in the country for flood insurance.
+There are approximately 700,000 homes in Texas at extreme risk of flooding, so you'll want to consider getting flood insurance if you purchase a house in the area.
+The average cost of flood insurance in Texas through the National Flood Insurance Program is $676 per year, making the Lone Star State one of the cheapest in the country for flood insurance.

 Most home insurance providers in Texas offer NFIP flood insurance as a separate policy. but some companies also offer their own private flood insurance or flood insurance add-ons that you can add to your home insurance for an additional fee.